riansyh/my-gram-api/README.md

   go mod install
 ```

-Configure the environment variable, consists of:
+Prepare the database using PostgreSQL and configure the environment variable, consists of:

 ```bash
   PGHOST=<fill with PostgreSQL host>